tomseely/tomseely.github.io/docs/index.md

 <br>
 <details>
 <summary><strong>Option 2:</strong> Manually creating recurring events</summary>
-    This process will outline how to create a recurring outlook event representing your 'class.'
+    This process will outline how to create a recurring outlook event representing one of your classes.
     <br><br>
     1. Have your schedule open and viewable to see its attributes, an example would be viewing your Classic Student Schedule within HokieSPA.
     <br>